arpcard/rgi/readme.txt

 eg. python rgi.py protein query.fasta

-Currently, inputSequenceType could be one of 'contig', 'protein' or 'read'. inputSequence is a file in a specific text format in bioinformatics.
+Currently, inputSequenceType could be one of 'contig', 'protein' or 'read'.

-1. 'Contig' means that inputSequence is a DNA sequence stored in a FastA file.
-It can be preprocessed to find an open reading frame (orf) in a sequence or a complete genome sequence.
+1. 'contig' means that inputSequence is a DNA sequence stored in a FASTA file, presumably a complete genome or assembly contigs.
+RGI will predict ORFs de novo and predict resistome using a combination of BLASTP against the CARD data, curated cut-offs, and SNP screening.

-2. 'Protein', as its name suggests, requires a Fasta file with protein sequence.
+2. 'protein', as its name suggests, requires a FASTA file with protein sequences.
+As above, RGI predict resistome using a combination of BLASTP against the CARD data, curated cut-offs, and SNP screening.
-3. 'Read', however, is in FastQ format, which is a completely raw DNA data from experiments.

-Results:

-- Report.json (The results are save to this file)
+3. 'read' expects raw FASTQ format nucleotide data and predicts resistome using a combination of BLASTX against the CARD data, curated cut-offs, and SNP screening.
+This is an experimental tool and we have yet to adjust the CARD cut-offs for BLASTX.
+We will be exploring other metagenomics or FASTQ screening methods.
+Note that RGI does not perform any pre-processing of the FASTQ data (linker trimming, etc).

+RGI Output will produce a detailed JSON file: Report.json

-The JSON is as follows(This shows only one hit):
+The JSON is as follows (example shows only one hit):

 - gene_71|gi|378406451|gb|JN420336.1| Klebsiella pneumoniae plasmid pNDM-MAR, complete sequence: {
 	// Hit 1